SAP Commerce Cloud Migration Checklist: 6 Phases That Actually Matter

 Phase 3: How Should You Set Up the Project?

 Define scope precisely.
-Is this a lift-and-shift migration, or are you enhancing functionality?
-The answer changes everything — timeline, budget, team composition, and risk profile.
-Mixed-scope projects (migrate AND enhance) are the most common source of budget overruns.
+Is this a lift-and-shift, or are you adding new functionality?
+The answer changes everything: timeline, budget, team composition, risk profile.
+Mixed-scope projects (“migrate AND enhance”) are the most common source of budget overruns.
+I see it constantly.
+Pick one.
+Do the other later.

 Assemble the right team.
-A mid-size migration needs 3–5 implementation consultants (SAP Commerce, frontend, integration) plus 2–3 client-side resources (product owner, business analyst, IT liaison).
-The product owner role is critical — they make scope decisions that keep the project on track.
+A mid-size migration needs 3-5 implementation consultants (SAP Commerce, frontend, integration) plus 2-3 client-side resources (product owner, business analyst, IT liaison).
+The product owner role is the one I’d fight hardest for.
+They make the scope decisions that keep the project on track.

 Establish governance.
 Weekly steering with decision-making authority.
 Clear escalation paths.
 Sprint demos every 2 weeks.
-Decision log that captures what was decided, by whom, and why.
-This sounds bureaucratic, but it’s what prevents scope creep and unblocks development.
+A decision log that captures what was decided, by whom, and why.
+Sounds bureaucratic, I know.
+But it prevents scope creep and unblocks development when things get stuck.

 Communication plan.
 Who needs to know what, and when?
-Stakeholders who are surprised by migration decisions become stakeholders who delay the project.
-Regular status updates — even when the news is “on track” — build the trust that speeds up decision-making.
+Stakeholders who get surprised by migration decisions become stakeholders who delay the project.
+Regular status updates, even when the news is “on track”, build the trust that speeds up decision-making later.

 Phase 4: What Infrastructure Decisions Matter?

-SAP Commerce Cloud handles most infrastructure management — servers, scaling, patching, CDN.
-But you still need to make several configuration decisions that affect performance, security, and development workflow.
+SAP Commerce Cloud handles most infrastructure management: servers, scaling, patching, CDN.
+But you still need to make several configuration decisions that affect performance, security, and workflow.

 Environment strategy.
 How many environments?
 At minimum: development, staging, production.
 Larger projects add a dedicated integration testing environment.
-Commerce Cloud’s subscription model determines how many environments you get — plan this during procurement, not after.
+Commerce Cloud’s subscription model determines how many you get.
+Plan this during procurement, not after.

 CI/CD pipeline.
 Set up automated build, test, and deployment pipelines from the start.
 Commerce Cloud supports deployment through its Cloud Portal, but you need your own CI/CD for code quality gates, automated testing, and consistent deployment practices.

 Security configuration.
-Review and configure: API authentication, user role hierarchees, data encryption at rest and in transit, and compliance requirements (GDPR, industry-specific regulations).
-Commerce Cloud provides the infrastructure security — you own the application security.
+Review and configure: API authentication, user role hierarchies, data encryption at rest and in transit, compliance requirements (GDPR, industry-specific regulations).
+Commerce Cloud provides the infrastructure security.
+You own the application security.

 Phase 5: What Does Go-Live Actually Require?

 90% of businesses that migrated platforms reported revenue improvements (commercetools, 2024).
-But getting to go-live requires disciplined execution across four workstreams that must all complete successfully.
+But getting there requires disciplined execution across four workstreams.

-User acceptance testing (2–3 weeks).
-Business users — not developers — test every critical flow with production-like data.
-Payment processing, order management, inventory sync, content publishing, and every country-specific flow if you’re running multi-market.
+User acceptance testing (2-3 weeks).
+Business users, not developers, test every critical flow with production-like data.
+Payment processing, order management, inventory sync, content publishing, every country-specific flow if you’re running multi-market.
+Let the people who’ll actually use the system be the ones who sign it off.

 Performance testing.
 Load test with realistic traffic patterns, including peak-day simulation.
 Validate that auto-scaling handles the load.
 Benchmark page load times against your Phase 1 baselines and against industry targets (under 3 seconds for key pages).

 Data migration dress rehearsal.
-Run the complete migration pipeline end-to-end on a staging environment.
-Measure elapsed time — this determines your cutover window.
+Run the complete migration pipeline end-to-end on staging.
+Measure elapsed time: this determines your cutover window.
 Test delta migration for data created during the transition period.
 Run at least two full dress rehearsals.
+I’d push for three if the data volume is large.

 Cutover runbook.
 Document every step: freeze the source system, run final delta migration, switch DNS, validate critical flows, monitor for 48 hours with the full team on standby.
 Include rollback procedures for every step.
-The runbook should be detailed enough that anyone on the team can execute it.
+The runbook should be detailed enough that anyone on the team can execute it without guessing.

 Phase 6: What Happens After Go-Live?

 47% of IT leaders cite technical debt as a major driver of overspending (IDC, 2024).
 Post-launch is where you either build on your migration investment or start accumulating new technical debt.
-Don’t treat go-live as the finish line.
+Go-live is not the finish line.
+It’s the starting line for a different kind of work.

 Monitoring and alerting.
-Set up dashboards for: page load times, error rates, conversion funnel drop-offs, integration health, and system resource utilisation.
+Set up dashboards for page load times, error rates, conversion funnel drop-offs, integration health, system resource utilisation.
 Define alert thresholds and escalation procedures.
-The first 2–4 weeks post-launch need heightened monitoring.
+The first 2-4 weeks post-launch need heightened monitoring.
+Eyes on everything.

 Performance optimisation.
 Real production traffic reveals bottlenecks that testing missed.
-Plan for a 4–6 week optimisation sprint after go-live to tune: caching strategies, database queries, API response times, and frontend rendering performance.
+Every single time.
+Plan for a 4-6 week optimisation sprint after go-live to tune caching strategies, database queries, API response times, frontend rendering.

 Continuous improvement backlog.
 Features that were descoped during migration belong on a prioritised backlog, not forgotten.
-Schedule regular reviews to decide what to build next — and resist the temptation to add everything at once.
+Schedule regular reviews to decide what to build next.
+Resist the temptation to add everything at once.

 Planning an SAP Commerce Cloud migration?
-We start with a discovery workshop that covers Phases 1–3 of this checklist — assessment, compatibility, and project setup — so you know exactly what you’re migrating before writing a single line of code.
+We start with a discovery workshop that covers Phases 1-3 of this checklist: assessment, compatibility, and project setup.
+You’ll know exactly what you’re migrating before writing a single line of code.
 Talk to us.

 Frequently Asked Questions